20 Best Things To Do in Salzburg, Austria

 Tours in Salzburg

 As you can see, the beautiful city of Salzburg offers a wide range of amazing sights and activities.
-If you are looking for a guided city tour, a boat trip, a typical Austrian cooking class or concert tickets, you will find on getyourguide an amazing choice of unforgettable activities.
+If you are looking for a guided city tour, a boat trip, a typical Austrian cooking class, a Sound of Music Tour or concert tickets, you will find on getyourguide an amazing choice of unforgettable activities.
 Click here for the best tours:

 Things to do around Salzburg